photostructure/mkver/README.md

 2. `mkver` executes `git rev-parse HEAD` to get the last commit SHA.
 Git must be available in your PATH.
 3. `mkver` writes the output to the specified file (default: `./Version.ts`).
 The file extension determines the output format (TypeScript, ESM, or CommonJS).
 Existing files will be overwritten.

-If anything goes wrong, `mkver` will output errors to `stderr` and exit with a non-zero code.
+If anything goes wrong, `mkver` will output (hopefully) helpful error messages to `stderr` and exit with a non-zero code.

 ### Use with TypeScript or MJS modules